 Chakra is an ancient Sanskrit word meaning 'wheel' or 'disc',it is also a metaphor for the sun & symbolises the eternal cycles of time 'Kalacakra'.Each chakra corresponds to a different colour of the spectrum and to each organ and area of the physical body.
 They work to supply the energy to balance the physical,emotional,mental and spiritual bodies.

-The chakras are like batteries, boosted/topped up daily by sunlight/natural day light and are responsible for nourishing every area of the body with life sustaining properties and coloured energy for health and well being.
+The chakras are like batteries, boosted/topped up daily by sunlight/natural day light and are responsible for nourishing every area of the body and mind with life sustaining properties and coloured energy for health and well being.

 Boost your mood with colour therapy.